nodeontrain/nodeontrain.xyz/tuts/authorization.md

 16 specs, 0 failures
 {% endhighlight %}

-Even though our test suite is now passing, we’re not finished with the before filter, because the suite is still successful even if we remove our security model, as you can verify by commenting it out
+Even though our test suite is now passing, we're not finished with the before filter, because the suite is still successful even if we remove our security model, as you can verify by commenting it out

 `app/controllers/users_controller.js`